Juha Sihvola: Academic career

 Sihvola worked, amongst other things, as the editor of Historiallinen Aikakauskirja (Historical Periodical) (2001–2005), a member of the Academy of Finland's Research Council for Culture and Society (2001–2006), as well as being a member of the board of Suomen Rooman Instituutin Säätiö (Foundation of the Finnish Historical Institute in Rome) (from 2004), serving as their chairperson from 2007.

-Sihvola's studies dealt with, above all, Ancient Philosophy's history and the effects upon subsequent philosophical thinking.
-Sihvola also applied creatively Aristotlean and Stoic philosophical ideas to current political and social debate.
+Sihvola's studies dealt with, above all, the history of Ancient Philosophy and its influence upon subsequent philosophical thinking.
+Sihvola also applied creatively Aristotlean and Stoic philosophical ideas to current political and social debates.
 He discussed the investigation, among other things, of the good life, the ethics of global affairs, the ethics of foreign policy, gender, and the philosophy of religion.
 He wrote numerous speeches and articles in daily newspapers, in particular, the Helsingin Sanomat, and appeared on radio and television current affairs programs.